Algebraic structures in group-theoretical fusion categories: Introduction

 \begin{theorem}\cite[Example~2.1]{OstrikIMRN2003} \cite[Example~9.7.2]{EGNO} \cite{Natale2016} A collection of twisted group algebras $A(L,\psi)$ serve as Morita equivalence class representatives of indecomposable, separable algebras in the pointed fusion category $\vecgw$. \end{theorem}

 The first of our results is that we establish a Frobenius algebra structure on the twisted group algebras and study related algebraic properties.
-See Definition~\ref{def:algprop} for a description of the properties mentioned below.
+See Definition~\ref{def:algprop} for a description of some properties mentioned for algebras in fusion categories.